jfroelich/rss-reader/src/tokenize-html-notes.md

 idea of this controlling the buffering, by using a callback i let the caller decide how long to hold on to previous tokens, instead of this demanding to hold onto the entire thing.

-TODO: maybe provide conditional verbose param that if set provides detailed logging to console?
+* maybe provide conditional verbose param that if set provides detailed logging to console?

-TODO: is this kind of brittle?
+* is this kind of brittle?
 Maybe a scanner generator tool would be better.
 Would need to research.

-TODO: isn't there a fundamental issue where if this differs from native handling of html, then that is a massive security risk.
+* isn't there a fundamental issue where if this differs from native handling of html, then that is a massive security risk.
+* better handling of strings?
+From https://github.com/lydell/js-tokens, "JavaScript strings cannot contain (unescaped) newlines, so unterminated strings simply end at the end of the line.
+Unterminated template strings can contain unescaped newlines, though, so they go on to the end of input."

 NOTE: https://chromium.googlesource.com/chromium/blink.git/+/master/Source/core/html/parser/HTMLTokenizer.cpp
 NOTE: https://html.spec.whatwg.org/#tokenization

-TODO: better handling of strings?

-From https://github.com/lydell/js-tokens, "JavaScript strings cannot contain (unescaped) newlines, so unterminated strings simply end at the end of the line.
-Unterminated template strings can contain unescaped newlines, though, so they go on to the end of input."

 regular expression ambiguity: